-To verify the licensee has developed and is implementing or is prepared to implement its nuclear security training program in accordance with U.S. Nuclear Regulatory Commission (NRC) approved security plans, and any other applicable requirement.
+To verify and assess the licensee has developed and is implementing or is prepared to implement its nuclear security training program in accordance with the U.S. Nuclear Regulatory Commission (NRC) requirements, NRC-approved security plans, and any other applicable requirement.

-To assess security-personnel knowledge, skills, and abilities to conform with the and qualification (T&Q) plan, regulatory requirements, and any other applicable NRC requirement.
+To assess security-personnel knowledge, skills, and abilities to conform with the licensee training and qualification (T&Q) plan, regulatory requirements, and any other applicable NRC requirement.

-To verify equipment assigned to security personnel the licensee’s T&Q plan, regulatory requirements, and any other applicable requirement.
+To verify required security equipment assigned to security personnel meets the objective’s outlined in the licensee’s T&Q plan, NRC regulatory requirements, and any other applicable requirement.

+01.04 To verify that the licensee’s physical protection program associated with this sample is designed and implemented, or is prepared to implement, to meet the general performance objectives of Title 10 of the Code of Federal Regulations (10 CFR) 73.55(b).

 81000.07-02 INSPECTION REQUIREMENTS